Riverside City College Student Financial Aid

 Contact Financial Aid

 The office of Student Financial Services is here to help you succeed in college and to guide you throughout the financial aid application, eligibility and disbursement process.
-To get in contact with us, call us at (951) 222-8710 or send us a message with our online form.

 Understanding the Costs